 Annuals and Perennials

 Now is the time to plant warm season annuals and perennials.
-Their root systems will have a chance to become established before the summer heat sets in, and you will not need to hand-water as long as you would if you wait to plant later.
+Their root systems will have a chance to become established before the summer heat sets in, and hand watering will be easier when temperatures are cooler.
 Be ready to protect your newly planted/tender plants with frost cloth just in case we get a late freeze.
 The average last frost in Burnet County is March 15.

 Always use a good quality potting soil such as Happy Frog potting soil for planting in pots, and use composts such as Heirloom Leaf Mold Compost or Happy Frog Soil Conditioner for planting in the ground.
 Incorporate fertilizer such as Happy Frog 5-8-4 Fruit and Flower at the time of planting and top-dress with fertilizer monthly during the growing season.

 The following vegetables may be direct-seeded into the garden in the early part of March: English peas, beans (bush or pole) carrots, corn, radishes, lettuce, turnips, parsnips and spinach.
 If it is a late spring you can still plant asparagus crowns and potatoes, but they need to get into the ground ASAP.